peter88213/mdnovhelp-en/source/characters_menu.rst

 **Export a Markdown-formatted document**

-With **Characters > Export character descriptions**, you can create a text document that contains character descriptions, bio, goals, and notes that can be edited in Office Writer and reimported.
+With **Characters > Export character descriptions**, you can create a text document containing character descriptions, bio, goals, and notes, that can be opened with any text editor.
 File name suffix is ``_characters``.